jakubpulaczewski/pipeline-flow/docs/pages/intro/core_concepts.rst

 Asynchronous Workflows Basics
 -----------------------------
-Unlike traditional sequential workflows, ``pipeline-orchestrator`` utilizes asynchronous pipeline execution to maximize efficiency and reduce processing time.
+Unlike traditional sequential workflows, ``pipeline-flow`` utilizes asynchronous pipeline execution to maximize efficiency and reduce processing time.
 This approach allows multiple pipelines to run concurrently, and can be particularly useful for I/O-bound tasks.